 According to the Singapore Companies Act, each Private Limited Company needs to have at least one (1) director who is a resident of Singapore.
 However, in cases where you do have a director in your company who is a resident of Singapore, you can be provided with a reliable director from Singapore as your nominee director.

-- It is clearly mentioned in the Companies Act that all the registered companies located in the city has to appoint a minimum of one director who is a resident of Singapore originally.
+- It is clearly mentioned in the Companies Act that all the registered companies located in the city have to appoint a minimum of one director who is a resident of Singapore originally.

-- This requirement can be fulfilled if your company does not have any director who is a resident of Singapore by opting for a Nominee Resident Director on an annual as well as short term basis.
+- This requirement can be fulfilled if your company does not have any director who is a resident of Singapore by opting for a Nominee Resident Director on both an annual and a short term basis.